glenatelo/poeticscraper/README.md

 # poeticscrapper
 All the resources used for the 'PoeticScrapper' Telegram bot.
-Please note that I used a laptop running Windows10 and I created, edited, and ran the subsequent codes via Atom (after I installed additional packages on it).
+Please note that I used a laptop running Windows10 and I created, edited, and ran the subsequent codes via Atom (in which I installed additional packages on it).

 The code(s) included in this repository: